Natural Aids for Uric Acid and Gout

 - High blood pressure

-Blueberry juice can help eliminate uric acid.
+Blueberry juice may help eliminate uric acid.
 To make it, you’ll need:

 - ¼ cup of blueberries